DTRHnet/DtRH-Utility/DtRH-menu/README.md

 # dtrhMenu

-dtrhMenu is one of many versatile components which collectively create the dtrhUtility suite.
-It provides a comprehensive set of functions to create and manage both static and dynamic menu systems.
-Written in Python and utilizing the ncurses library, it ensures broad compatibility across various operating systems while maintaining very little library external library dependances.
-The system primarily renders menus via custom JSON formatted input, either through configuration files or on the fly via STDIN.
-Error checking, advanced logging capabilities, and design with modularity in mind make for seamless integration into diverse projects with little hassle.
+dtrhMenu is a versatile component within the dtrhUtility suite, providing a comprehensive set of functions to create and manage both static and dynamic menu systems.
+Written in Python and utilizing the ncurses library, it ensures broad compatibility across various operating systems with minimal external dependencies.

+The system primarily renders menus via custom JSON formatted input, either from configuration files or dynamically through STDIN.
+Its design emphasizes robust error checking, advanced logging capabilities, and modularity, allowing for seamless integration into diverse projects with minimal hassle.

 ## Features
 - Dynamic configuration via JSON files
+- Modular design
 - Themed menus with customizable colors
 - Support for nested submenus
 - Multiple menu entry controls:
   - Static select
   - Multiple select